Im0tec/users-management-javascript/README.md

 ### Running the project:
 After clone the repository.
 - **WEB APPLICATION 💻**:
-1. Open the "client-server" folder.
+1. Open the "users-management-javascript-RESTAPI" folder.
 2. Initialize the terminal inside the folder.
 3. Type the command below in the terminal:
 ```shell script